Code-Institute-Submissions/social/readme/testing/TESTING.md

 -   All CRUD operations are functioning as expected.
 Display correctly on the frontend and registering correctly on the backend.
 -   Comment count is consistent.
 -   Button to collapse navbar functioning correctly.
 Changes to appropriate icon depending on current navbar collapse status.

+## Bugs

+A few bugs have been sqaushed during development:

+-   Broken link to database due to Heroku change.
+Set up new link within project.
+-   No word wrap for content, meaning content could overflow its container.
+Fixed with CSS.
+-   The Bootstrap collapse component would not incorporate into my design.
+Could not get this resolved with tutor guidance.
+This seems to be an issue with this version of Bootstrap.
+This was solved by creating my own implementation using jQuery.